-199. The Senior Consultative Group, comprising senior management from the three agencies, provides overall co-ordination at headquarters level.
+The Senior Consultative Group, comprising senior management from the three agencies, provides 199. overall co-ordination at headquarters level.
 It normally meets three times a year to provide overall direction to RBA collaboration, for example in the development of the joint country strategy concept and selection of pilot countries for the approach.
-It provides briefings to the Member States after its meetings (see Table 13, page 77).
+It provides briefings to the Member States after its meetings (see Table 13, page 76).
 There is a joint RBA website, and a joint RBA calendar.

 200. As noted in para.
 117, RBA co-ordination arrangements differ in the three headquarters of the agencies.
 They largely reflect the available resources.
 Within the many responsibilities of the FAO Partnerships and United Nations Collaboration Division, one staff member is tasked with RBAC matters.
 In IFAD, RBA collaboration is one of the responsibilities of the Global Engagement, Partnership and Resource Mobilization Division, with two staff working on this and other issues.
 There is a slightly larger RBA and Committee on World Food Security Division in the Partnerships and Advocacy Department of WFP, with one consultant working on RBAC and a staff member working on RBAC and the CFS.
 Concerns about inadequate capacity are common across many parts of all three agencies, but with the possible exception of the WFP unit, RBAC co-ordination capacity is certainly inadequate at headquarters.
 The global spread of themes and issues across RBAC is immense, and the transaction costs are as high at headquarters as they are in the field.
 Although there is very little quantitative record-keeping about the person-days and other costs incurred for each meeting, co-ordinating action or RBAC decision, these costs are inevitably higher when three large organizations are involved than when one RBA is managing its own work internally.
 Informants did not pinpoint the three co-ordination units as bottlenecks in the progress of RBAC.
-But there are certainly limits to their effectiveness - within current structures and processes - with the modest resources presented to FAO Council: CL 165/13: p 2. https://zerohunger.world/web/guest/home [accessed 28 June 2021].
+But there are certainly limits to their effectiveness - within current structures and processes - with the modest resources at their disposal.
+The bigger question is whether the priorities and administrative approach that the RBAs deploy in their collaboration are the best way of using inevitably limited staff and budgets.